The Gardner House Museum

 See a picture of Julie Calhoun Blakely, the original mother of Mother’s Day.
 The first Mother’s Day is believed to have originated in Albion in the late 1800’s.
 Also, see what the first settlers of Albion (circa 1833) looked like.
 Enjoy the music room, sit on an antique sofa, and marvel at the original wallpaper.
 Read More, See more ...

 On the second floor, see the antique beds and clothing in the Victorian bedroom, as well as the Victorian bathroom.
 There are also two special exhibit rooms that are changed periodically.

 Currently one of the exhibit rooms displays World War II photographs and memorabilia of area veterans including three Albion residents who were Tuskegee Airmen.
-The other exhibit room highlights clothing from the 1890’s through the 1970’s.
+The other exhibit room highlights the history of Albion's fire and police departments beginning in 1856.

 Read more, See more ...